markwolfeman/ist653/assignments/renamerphotoscape.md

 - <a href="https://renamer.com/support.html" target="_blank">Renamer (for Mac **older versions**)</a>
 - <a href="http://x.photoscape.org/" target="_blank">PhotoScape for Mac and Win</a>

 - **Attention Mac Users** Please don't upgrade your system merely to download and use Renamer.
-If you do, no big deal, but it's not necessary because they have older compatible versions that will work fine on your current system.
+It's not necessary because they have older compatible versions that will work fine on your current system.

 - <a href="https://renamer.com/support.html" target="_blank">Older versions of Renamer for Mac--scroll down.</a>